shuklasp10/concepts/TypeScript.md

     ```

 ### Complex Example

-* A function which filter out user from users array based on key and value provided
+- A function which filter out user from users array based on key and value provided

-    ```
+    ```ts
     const Users = {
         name: string,
         age: number